zealbell/TetrisView/README.md

 TetrisView
 =============
-A very creative UI, that displays a simple/compound view in any tetris-shape adding some magic with a tasteful curve all around. and as the name implies you can construct your views to be arranged just like the tetris game.
+A very creative UI, that displays a simple/compound view in any tetris-shape adding some magic with a tasteful curve all around. and as the name implies you can construct your views to be arranged just like in any tetris game.

 ## Synopsis
 This Library consists of two Major views:
-  1. **TetrisView(ViewGroup$FrameLayout)** which throws a BastardException if more than a child is added. a simple example is a TetrisView with a single view such as an imageview a composite example is a TetrisView with a single framelayout containing an imageview and a textview
+  1. **TetrisView(ViewGroup$FrameLayout)** which throws a BastardException if more than a child is added. a simple example is a TetrisView with a single view such as an imageview, a composite example is a TetrisView with a single framelayout containing an imageview and a textview

-  2. **TetrisClick(ViewGroup$FrameLayout)** which can contain TetrisView-kids/children and at the same time and handles click listeners according to the shape of each TetrisView rather than by its default bounding box/rectangle
+  2. **TetrisClick(ViewGroup$FrameLayout)** which can contain TetrisView-kids/children and at the same time and handles click listeners according to the shape of each TetrisView rather than by its default bounding box/rectangle.
+ - Each tetris view is made up of blocks which have equal dimensions.

 ## Quick Start